 So, I can highly recommend that you write a note of encouragement or just send a card to a fellow Christian in prison.
 Just a few words of scripture or a short paragraph expressing God’s love for them would do so much to bring hope to their journey.
 It really doesn’t take much time or effort…

 PrisonMentoring.com has two programs that list fellow Christians who have been recommended by members of a Christian Ministry Board, who would enjoy a card or note from you.
-Just go to www.PrisonMentoring.com and click on “Programs”, then choose Birthday or Christmas.
-There are dozens of men to choose from, along with their addresses and simple instructions.
-Not all men will write back to you, but some do.
+Just go to www.PrisonMentoring.com and click on “Connect With Inmates” to choose men’s or women’s birthday lists–or “Christmas” to choose men’s or women’s Christmas Card list.
+There are many men and women to choose from, along with their addresses and simple instructions.
+Not all inmates will write back to you, but some do.
 You can be assured that all of them will appreciate your reaching out to them.

 When you share your Christian love with a brother or sister behind bars, I know you will be blessed!